nprapps/pym-particle/readme.rst

 * What additional functions should be made available in the loader library?
 Do people generally use the navigate or scroll functions?
 * How do people typically use these libraries?
 Should we offer an unpackaged version via CDN, or embrace NPM?
 * This library should address confusion around initializing Pym, problems with page margin, and automatically monitoring page height.
 Are there other Pym v1 weaknesses or edge cases we can address here?
+* Should the guest and host communicate using legacy Pym message formats by default?
+Is it more important on the guest or the host?
+Or should both only use the old message formats if manually enabled?
+Does it really matter?
+Performance probably isn't an issue, honestly.